Julie-PM/Metta-Machina/logodesign.md

 > ##### In Inkscape
 Now that the logo is created, it needs to be in a compatible format to be laser cut.
 I used the free software Inkscape to convert my logo into a lasercut comptatible format (.dxf).
-I choose Inkscape because this software is free, handy, and tutorials can easily be found online.
+I choose Inkscape because this software is free, handy, and tutorials can easily be found online.<br>
-To convert my file I used the following tutorial :
+To convert my file I used [this tutorial](https://www.youtube.com/watch?v=mYkLix7UT44).
+I had to remove the dash as it will be lost during the laser cutting.

-Download the .dxf file to lasercut the [logo](https://julie-pm.github.io/Metta-Machina/metta-machina.dxf)<br>
+You can download the .dxf file to lasercut the [Metta-Machina logo](https://julie-pm.github.io/Metta-Machina/metta-machina.dxf)<br>

 > #### Step 2 - Laser cut the logo